Novel bioinformatics approaches and software

 - identifying genes, pathways, and processes that co-vary and interact across tissues and environments;

-- as well as additional methodologies within collaborative manuscripts (Huttenhower et al., 2009 Genome Research; Barutcuoglu et al., 2009 Bioinformatics; Bettauer et al., 2022 Microbiology Spectrum).
+- and additional methodologies within collaborative manuscripts (Huttenhower et al., 2009 Genome Research; Barutcuoglu et al., 2009 Bioinformatics; Bettauer et al., 2022 Microbiology Spectrum).

 Selected papers